Why You Need To Name a Life Insurance Beneficiary (And How To Do It)

 • Nationality and passport number (for non-U.S. citizens)

-Keep in mind that your life insurance company may request you designate your beneficiaries as revocable or irrevocable when buying the policy.
+In addition, your life insurance company may request you designate your beneficiaries as revocable or irrevocable when buying the policy:[6]

 • Revocable beneficiary: You can change this type of beneficiary without notifying them and getting written permission.